labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step4.md

 # Testing Our Implementation

-Now that we have implemented our metaclass and modified the `Structure` class, let's test our implementation to make sure everything is working correctly.
+Now that we have implemented our metaclass and modified the `Structure` class, it's time to test our implementation.
+Testing is crucial because it helps us ensure that everything is working correctly.
+By running tests, we can catch any potential issues early and make sure our code behaves as expected.

-First, let's run the unit tests to see if our `Stock` class works as expected:
+First, let's run the unit tests to see if our `Stock` class works as expected.
+Unit tests are small, isolated tests that check individual parts of our code.
+In this case, we want to make sure the `Stock` class functions correctly.
+To run the unit tests, we'll use the following command in the terminal:

 ```bash
 python3 teststock.py
 ```

 If everything is working correctly, all tests should pass without errors.
-The output should look something like:
+When the tests run successfully, the output should look something like this:

 ```
 ........